-One of the key objectives of the Native Vegetation Act 2003 is to end broadscale clearing except where the clearing will improve or maintain environmental outcomes.
-The Native Vegetation Regulation 2005 sets out an Environmental Outcomes Assessment Methodology (EOAM) (110157eoam.pdf, 1.83MB) that the Catchment Management Authorities (CMAs) must use to assess whether clearing proposals for Property Vegetation Plans (PVPs) and Development Consents meet this criteria.
+One of the key objectives of the Native Vegetation Act 2003 (the Act) is to end broadscale clearing except where the clearing will improve or maintain environmental outcomes.
+The Native Vegetation Regulation 2013 (the Regulation) sets out an Environmental Outcomes Assessment Methodology (EOAM) (130788EOAMNVR13.pdf, 1.1MB) that the Local Land Services (LLS) must use to assess whether clearing proposals for Property Vegetation Plans (PVPs) and Development Consents meet this criteria.

-The EOAM is applied using objective, computer-based decision support software known as the Native Vegetation Assessment Tools (NVAT).
+The EOAM is applied using objective, computer-based decision support software known as the Native Vegetation Assessment Tools (NVAT), or simply, new PVP Assessment Tools.
 This software weighs up the positive and negative benefits of different management actions, helping assessment officers to make practical decisions based on the best scientific information available.
 The methodology and software has evolved as a result of extensive field trials, public submissions and review by panels of independent scientists, farming and environmental interests.

 Environmental Outcomes Assessment Methodology databases

-Environmental Outcomes Assessment Methodology chapter section "2.4.1 Databases containing environmental information" identifies key databases to be considered in the Native Vegetation Assessment Tools (NVAT).
+EOAM chapter section '2.4.1 Databases containing environmental information' identifies key databases to be considered in the assessment tools.